 Shiraz is one of the centers for the production of various essential oils in Iran due to its abundant gardens and vast natural pastures.

 among them, the Orange blossom, Pussy willow, the Rosa canina or Dog-rose is very famous.

 The name of Shiraz stands out on one of the Iranian cool snacks.

 Yes, Paloode or Faloode with a Shirazi suffix name " Faloode Shirazi".
 It is a traditional Iranian cold dessert similar to a sorbet.
 It consists of thin vermicelli-sized noodles made from starch in a semi-frozen syrup containing sugar and rose water.
 Faloodeh is often served with lime juice and sometimes ground pistachios.

 Youkhe is a kind of sweets that are made with thin paste, sugar, and cinnamon.

 The most delicious sweetness among all of Shiraz's memories is Masqati, which is called Shirazi Halva.
 In the markets of Shiraz, there are different types of Masqati, including Masqati with pistachio, rose, or saffron.

-Shiraz has included itself in all Iran's tourism itineraries.
+Shiraz has included itself in all of Iran's tourism itineraries.
 Shiraz has a special potential in performing all kinds of historical, cultural, artistic, adventure, and nature tourism tours.

-If you are planning to spend some time in Shiraz, the historical capital city of Iran, you might be searching for a hotel to stay at.
+If you are planning to spend some time in Shiraz, the historical capital city of Iran, you might be searching for a hotel to stay in.
 Shiraz, as one of the most important tourist cities, has a wide variety of hotels.
 You can easily book one of them, online or through travel agencies.
 If you are looking for a special experience of traditional accommodation, many old houses in Shiraz have been renovated and converted into hotels.